Something v. Nothing

 While the upset onlookers knew they were angry, they had long since forgotten as to why.

-And because their best nature too respected the Court, the shouting quickly turned to muttering — and the muttering to a dissenting glaze.
+And because their best nature too respected the Court, the shouting turned to muttering — and the muttering to a dissenting glaze.

 The Judge (to the jury): Having heard enough, here is your charge…

-Nothing requires there to be 0 existors or encodings across the totality; if we have at last output Necessity, we shall remove this long-standing case from The Docket.
+If we have at last output Necessity, we shall remove this long-standing case from The Docket.

 The jury retired.